 Preparing for a pharmacovigilance job requires particular qualifications and training.
-Enrolling in a specialized Pharmacovigilance course, such as those provided by CareerInPharma, can greatly improve your profile.
-These courses are customized to industrial requirements and cover both theoretical foundations and practical implementations.
+Enrolling in a specialised Pharmacovigilance course, such as those provided by CareerInPharma, can greatly improve your profile.
+These courses are customised to industrial requirements and cover both theoretical foundations and practical implementations.
 Your CV is your first step towards success.
 A CV highlighting pharmacovigilance training, certificates, or relevant coursework has a better chance of being shortlisted.
 Combining these credentials makes you a strong applicant in the eyes of recruiters.

 Pharmacovigilance Job Interview Questions